Mitsunee/Mitsunee/README.md

 </p>

 # What I do
-I am a JavaScript frontend developer (currently as a freelancer and hobbyist) making tools and webapps related to games I play in my free time, as well as developing smaller libraries and contributing to libraries I use often.
-I've contributed fixes, features and translations to [spacetime](https://github.com/spencermountain/spacetime), [nanostores](https://github.com/nanostores/nanostores) and [other projects](https://github.com/pulls?q=author%3Amitsunee+-user%3Amitsunee+is%3Apr+is%3Amerged+).
+I am a JavaScript frontend developer (currently as a freelancer and hobbyist) making tools and webapps related to games I play in my free time, as well as developing smaller libraries and contributing to libraries I use often like [spacetime](https://github.com/spencermountain/spacetime), [nanostores](https://github.com/nanostores/nanostores) and [other projects](https://github.com/pulls?q=author%3Amitsunee+-user%3Amitsunee+-user%3Afoxkit-js+is%3Apr+is%3Amerged+).
+I've also volunteered as a translator (English->German) for some projects.

-If you wanna know what I wanna learn/have learnt this year visit my [Coding Stuff (2021) Trello board](https://trello.com/b/w68tfAQP/coding-stuff-2021).
+If you wanna know what I'm currently learning visit my [Coding Stuff](https://trello.com/b/w68tfAQP/coding-stuff-2021) Trello board.

 Wanna talk or even hire me?
 Feel free to visit my [Discord Server](https://discord.gg/ZncPkjw) or @ me on [Twitter](https://twitter.com/Mitsunee)!